TNGQpid/WeatherDash/README.md

 Build a containerized module to retrieve live weather data in multiple regions, compile it into GIFs, and continually display it on a hosted website.

+Here's an example of what the final website front end looks like! (it'll take a few seconds to load the GIF)

+Can you see the sunrise and sunset?
+Can you see the jet stream?
+(Hint, look for the faster moving air)

 <p align="center">
   <img src="WeatherDemo.gif" width="800">
 </p>